mrmcc3/vibing-dev/blog/why-apex.md

 delivery), handling it more reliably and efficiently than origin servers alone.
 Apex is designed to have the same effect on OLTP databases.

-But consider the inverse scenario: what happens when the OLTP database goes down or becomes unavailable?
+Consider the inverse scenario: what happens when the OLTP database goes down or becomes unavailable?
 With Apex, your information stays accessible even when transactions go offline.

 **What about backups?**